 Duke University – Nationally ranked #9.
 Comparatively, worst CS program amongst my options.
 Not known for tech/engineering.
 Lots of unrelated general education requirements, but really strong overall school.
 A large diversity of students/majors.
 20-25% female in CS.
 Did not visit campus.

-Georgia Tech – Super solid CS program.
+Georgia Tech – Very strong CS program.
 Best financial aid.
-In tech-friendly Atlanta.
-Limited public school resources and space in classes.
-Least “prestigious” amongst my choices.
+More limited public school resources and space in classes.
+Least traditionally “prestigious” amongst my choices.
 Less diverse student body and interests since a tech school.
 Comparatively weak in non-STEM area.
 Did not visit campus.

 So, why did I choose CMU?

 CS Focus Curriculum – I knew I wanted to major in CS and as such, I had little interest in being bogged down by general education requirements unrelated to my major.
 This was a pretty significant factor in choosing CMU over the other schools since at CMU I would be jumping in head first into CS classes freshman year, but at Cornell and Duke, I would have to trudge through Chemistry and other Science requirements that I had no interest in and were completely unrelated to CS my first year.
 From my Cornell admitted student visit, I also got the sense that Cornell CS just got lost in the shuffle of the overall College of Engineering, whereas at CMU the dedication of an entire school to just CS students really demonstrated the college’s attention and resources given to CS majors.
-Also, CMU being tied for #1 in CS and being #1 in Artificial Intelligence with a new AI major option was no small consideration.
+Also, CMU being tied for #1 in CS was no small consideration.

 Female % in CS – An irrelevant consideration for the opposite sex, this was an important one for me though.
 Every school likes to boast of the diversity within the school, but none of them meet this most basic measure of diversity for CS majors to a 50:50 level except CMU.
 The significance of finding a community where you need not reside in the minority and be overlooked, but instead can be empowered to seek out the company of peers who view and respect you as equals cannot be understated.